rbrglez/dsp-task/doc/fix_dsp_mac.md

 ## Description

-This entity performs a fixed-point multiply-accumulate (MAC) operation.
+This entity performs a fixed-point multiply and accumulate (MAC) operation.
 It multiplies two fixed-point numbers and adds the result to an accumulated value.

 With the default values of the **MULT_\*** and **ADD_\*** generics, the module has a latency of 1 clock cycle